aalemayhu/Awesom-O/README.md

 # Awesom-o

+> Note: this is a work in progress, use at your own risk!

 A Twitch bot to receive chat messages as native notifications on macOS.

 This app was mostly built live on https://www.twitch.tv/ccscanf